d8ahazard/Phlex/readme.md

 If you are running Phlex on an existing webserver, Phlex PHP version 7.0 and up.
 Phlex will also require r/w access to the root of the /Phlex directory for configuration and logging purposes.
 You will also need the CURL and openSSL extensions enabled, and sockets if you have any Cast devices.
+If you're not using Xampp, you may also need to enable the xml module.
 <br><br>

 # Raspberry Pi Specific Instructions